 As our world becomes more mobile, the number of devices we use to create and consume data continues to drive a demand for high capacity.
 In fact, Seagate predicts that households generating 1TB of data monthly by doing things like streaming or creating content, viewing photos, sharing music, etc., will grow 20 times by 2015.1

 Seagate introduced one of the world’s first perpendicular recording drives.
-By 2007, this helped us achieve up to 250GB on a single disk under our Barracuda® brand of drives.
+By 2007, this helped us achieve up to 250GB on a single disk under our Barracuda® brand of desktop hard drives.
 Five years later that same technology evolved to 1TB per disk, also introduced by Seagate, achieving the highest known areal density or tracks per inch to deliver the highest capacity point using perpendicular recording.
 Yet even at 1TB per disk and 4TB per drive, consumers continue to demand more storage.

 So, what’s next?
 How can we continue to grow areal densities to meet the demand for high capacity in a world bursting with digital creation and consumption?